martinsarrionandia/legacy-vpc/README.md

 }
 ```

-Edit the `migrate_esxi_guest.sh` variables values like so it matches your secret value you jsut made.
+Edit the `migrate_esxi_guest.sh` variables values like so it matches your secret value you just made.

 ```bash
 ESXI_USER="root"